Smith Machine Behind Back Shrug

 Breathing

-Inhale as you lower the bar; exhale forcefully as you shrug the weight upward and contract the traps.
+Inhale as you lower the bar, exhale as you shrug upward, and brace your core throughout.

 Tempo